 Not every female experiences the same menstrual cycle, so throw “normal” out the window once you get to know your body.
 You know your normal.
 Some women start their period off with heavy bleeding and others start theirs off with light bleeding.
 The initially heavy bleeders may end light while the initially light bleeders end heavy.
 So, how often should you change your pad?

-Your pad change frequency will depend on the rate of your flow.
+How often to change your pad will depend on the rate of your flow.
 Many women tend to experience a slower rate of flow toward the end of the period and may change their pads two or three times a day.
 For women who start off light, this will apply to the start of their cycle instead.
-But if you find yourself asking “how often should you change your pad?” then read on for some pointers.
+But if you find yourself asking “when should you change your pad?” then read on for some pointers.